dnp3/opendnp3-guide/mkdoc/docs/api/outstations.md

 _Select-Before-Operate_ (SBO) is an artifact of the days before the SCADA community really trusted CRCs.
 It's  a 2-pass control scheme where the outstation verifies that the select/operate are identical.
 It was intended as an additional protection against data corruption on noisy networks.

-The _Operate_ method could really be from a successul SBO sequence or from a _DirectOperate_ or _DirectOperateNoAck_ request.
+The _Operate_ method could really be from a successful SBO sequence or from a _DirectOperate_ or _DirectOperateNoAck_ request.
 You don't really need to know because the
 DNP3 spec says you have to support all modes.

 ### CommandStatus